Free Consultation · Call 24/7

 Statute of Limitations

 If you have been injured by a dog and want to pursue legal action, be sure to obtain representation and file your complaint within two years of the incident.
 In Illinois, dog bite injury claims fall under the term “personal injury”.
-The relevant law states that actions for damages for an injury to the person must be commenced within two years after the cause of action accrued.
+The Illinois statute of limitations states that actions for damages for an injury to the person must be commenced within two years after the cause of action accrued.

 “Dangerous” Breeds